Part 5

 On the Sunday things tend to get a little more cultural.
 There is often a lunchtime session of brass bands, choral or orchestral music.
 In 2024 we were treated to a performance by the Birmingham Royal Ballet.
 The English National Ballet and the English National Opera have also appeared in the past.

 Sunday afternoon also includes a golden oldie Legend slot, which is often considered to be the fourth headliner as it regularly attracts the largest audience of the weekend.
-In 2024 Shania Twain had the Pyramid crowd donning cowboy hats for a singalong and in the past iconic names such as Dolly Parton, Shirley Bassey, Johnny Cash, James Brown, Tom Jones, Leonard Cohen, Kylie Minogue, Cat Stevens and Diana Ross (pictured) have also trodden the Pyramid Stage boards.
+In 2025 Rod Stewart had the Pyramid crowd donning leopardskin and tartan for a singalong and in the past iconic names such as Dolly Parton, Shirley Bassey, Johnny Cash, James Brown, Tom Jones, Leonard Cohen, Kylie Minogue, Cat Stevens and Diana Ross (pictured) have also trodden the Pyramid Stage boards.

-Since the Rolling Stones' headline appearance in 2013 and until 2023 the top of the Pyramid was adorned each year with a different sculpture created by Joe Rush and his Mutoid Waste Company.
+Every year except 2024, since the Rolling Stones' headline appearance in 2013, the top of the Pyramid has been adorned by a sculpture created by Joe Rush and his Mutoid Waste Company.
 Joe has been a big part of the Glastonbury scene since the 1980s and his customised vehicles and other artwork can often be seen in various places around the site.
-Joe's Pyramid Stage Peace Sign was in response to the fact that once again we have war in Europe as well as being a throw back to the days when the festival was heavily related to the CND movement.
-The sculpture was absent in 2023.
-I'm not sure why but my guess is that it was to provide space for projections during the headline performances.
-I hope that it will return in 2025 as the Pyramid did look rather naked without it.
+Joe's Pyramid Stage Peace Sign first appeared in 2022 in response to the fact that once again we have war in Europe as well as being a throw back to the days when the festival was heavily related to the CND movement.
+In 2025 it received a lick of paint in a fetching gold colour.

 Much like the Pyramid, at the last few festivals the Other Stage has been adorned with Joe Rush creations, some of which have paid tribute to Glastonbury legends such as David Bowie and Lemmy of Motorhead who had passed away during the course of the previous year.
-In 2024 this rather curious piece with a flying sports car looking set to hurtle into the front of the audience at any moment.
+In 2025 we had this rather whimsical piece with stag beetles and a butterfly apparently investigating the Eye of Sauron.

 This was the first area to benefit from the addition of dozens of the giant flags which have gradually spread around the rest of the festival site in subsequent years.